NeutrinoCodes/Examples/README.md

 `C:\\Program Files\\NVIDIA GPU Computing Toolkit\\CUDA\\v11.5`

 ### **Visual Studio**:
-Go to the `neutrino` directory: create and edit a `CMakeSettings.json` file in it, then fill it with the following information:\
+Go to the `examples` directory: create and edit a `CMakeSettings.json` file in it, then fill it with the following information:\
 `{`\
 &nbsp;&nbsp;`"configurations": [`\
 &nbsp;&nbsp;&nbsp;&nbsp;`{`\